ASNeG/OpcUaPiXtendServer/README.md

 $ sh build.sh -t local -s ~/.ASNeG
 ```

+The PiXtend Server Library has now installed in the directory ${HOME}/.ASNeG/

 You can test the OpcUaPiXtendServer on the PC.
 In this case the SPI interface (for PiXtend V2S and PiXtend V2L access) is not available and the hardware access is replaced by a dummy server.
 Use the following command.
 ```
 $ sh build.sh -t local -s ~/.ASNeG -a SPI_DUMMY